-The preset makes the photo more vivid, rich, while maintaining black color.
-It emphasizes white and black colors that is perfect for wedding photos.
+The preset makes the photo more vivid and rich while maintaining the black color.
+It emphasizes white and black colors that are perfect for wedding photos.
 Green colors become more distinct.
 The preset is suitable for photos taken in natural colors.

-This Lightroom filter makes the photo matte, colors - saturated, white and black colors acquire a more realistic look.
+This Lightroom filter makes the photo matte, and colors – saturated, white and black – acquire a more realistic look.
 The preset is good for photos taken in the studio and outdoors.